stenzek/duckstation/README.md

 **Windows 10 is the only version of Windows supported by the developer.** Windows 7/8 may work, but is not supported.
 I am aware some users are still using Windows 7, but it is no longer supported by Microsoft and too much effort to get running on modern hardware.
 Game bugs are unlikely to be affected by the operating system, however performance issues should be verified on Windows 10 before reporting.

 To download:
  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download the Windows x64 build.
-This is a 7-Zip archive containing the prebuilt binary.
+This is a zip archive containing the prebuilt binary.
- - Alternatively, direct download link: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-windows-x64-release.7z
+ - Alternatively, direct download link: https://github.com/stenzek/duckstation/releases/download/latest/duckstation-windows-x64-release.zip
  - Extract the archive **to a subdirectory**.
 The archive has no root subdirectory, so extracting to the current directory will drop a bunch of files in your download directory if you do not extract to a subdirectory.

 Once downloaded and extracted, you can launch the Qt frontend from `duckstation-qt-x64-ReleaseLTCG.exe`, or the SDL frontend from `duckstation-sdl-x64-ReleaseLTCG.exe`.